 The whole project is expected to be completed within 90 days under normal conditions – approximately 55 days for the project area north of the starting point and approximately 35 days for the southern portion.

-March 2017 - The Buxton Beach Nourishment Project is scheduled to begin June 1, 2017.
-Contractors will begin mobilization and staging efforts in mid-May.
-The project is anticipated to be completed by August 31, 2017.
-A public information meeting was held in Buxton in early March where the contractors and project engineers announced the construction schedule and held a question and answer question.
+March 2017 - A public information meeting was held in Buxton in early March where the contractors and project engineers announced the construction schedule and held a question and answer question.

 January 2017 - The Buxton Beach Nourishment Project may begin as early as May 2017 and the contract stipulates that construction must be completed by December 31, 2017.
 Additional information regarding the project timeline will be provided as it becomes available.

 June 6, 2016 - The Dare County Board of Commissioners voted to establish a service district for the Buxton Beach Nourishment Project that includes parcels of land at the north end of Buxton located between Highway 12 and Old Lighthouse Road, and the four parcels north of Highway 12.
 This Service District went into effect with the new budget year on July 1, 2016 and the tax rate included in the 2017 Budget is 25 cents per $100 of valuation.
 This means that a property owner in the service district with a home assessed at $300,000 pays $750 in taxes.
 The tax rate is established each year by the Board of Commissioners as part of the annual budgeting process.
 Click here to view the service district map.